-NJ Conservation and Hunterdon Land Trust (HLT) also asked the court to reject PennEast’s demand to seize preserved land they own.
-These legal papers were filed by Stark & Stark in cooperation with Eastern Environmental Law Center (EELC) and Columbia Environmental Law Clinic (Columbia).
+NJ Conservation and Hunterdon Land Trust (HLT) also asked the court to reject PennEast’s demand.
+One to seize preserved land they own.
+These legal papers also were filed by Stark & Stark.
+Moreover in cooperation with Eastern Environmental Law Center (EELC) and Columbia Environmental Law Clinic (Columbia).

-Despite the fact that its pipeline is not yet approved, and New Jersey has not determined whether the pipeline is in the public interest, PennEast continues its aggressive tactics against New Jersey landowners.
-The pipeline company asked the courts not only for the rights to access the properties along its route to survey the land, but also for the immediate right to condemn lands for the pipeline corridor.
+Despite that, PennEast continues its aggressive tactics against New Jersey landowners.
+The pipeline company asked the courts not only for the rights to access the properties.
+I mean along its route to survey the land.
+However and also for the immediate right to condemn lands.
+All for the pipeline corridor.

-The state argued that PennEast’s request for the rights to build on the “preciously scarce” preserved lands the state owns and manages was overly broad, that the federal court lacks jurisdiction over the state, and that harm to the state’s 60-year open space program would be “irreparable” if PennEast’s request is granted.
+The state argued that PennEast’s request for the rights to build on the “preciously scarce” preserved lands.
+Those that the state owns and manages.
+Although it was overly broad.
+All that the federal court lacks jurisdiction over the state.
+Moreover that harm to the state’s 60-year open space program.
+For it would be so “irreparable” if PennEast’s request is granted.

-PennEast is seeking to seize 149 of the 211 properties in the path of the proposed pipeline in New Jersey — nearly 70%.
-Out of 149 properties that would be condemned, about 50 are preserved lands, more than 20 of which the state owns in whole or in part.
-The first 60 of the 149 eminent domain cases are being heard by the courts on April 5.
+For that’s nearly 70% out of 149 properties.
+All that would be condemned.
+In addition, I also heard about 50 are preserved lands.
+More than 20 of which the state owns; in whole or in part.
+The first 60 of the 149 eminent domain cases.
+All are being heard by the courts on April 5.

-The court that is considering the state’s and the groups’ requests is the same court that is considering a legal challenge brought by EELC and Columbia on behalf of NJ Conservation that claims that FERC’s broader practice of granting eminent domain to private pipeline companies is unconstitutional.
+In conclusion, the court is considering the state’s and groups’ requests.
+For it is the same court considering another legal challenge.
+One that is brought by EELC and Columbia.
+Most noteworthy and on behalf of NJ Conservation.
+Finally, one that claims that FERC’s broader practice of granting eminent domain to private pipeline companies is unconstitutional.

-To download NJ Conservation and HLT’s legal filings, click here and here.
+Finally, to download NJ Conservation and HLT’s legal filings.
+So click here and here.